asterinas/jinzhao-disk/kernel-module/c/README.md

-# JinDisk Linux Kernel Module Source
+# JinDisk Linux Kernel Module

-This is the prototype of JinDisk, a Linux kernel module written in C.

-JinDisk is based on an OS abstraction layer for virtual block devices, which enables file systems to use different virtual block devices as storage in a uniform way.
-In the Linux kernel, this abstraction layer is called [device mapper](https://docs.kernel.org/admin-guide/device-mapper/index.html).
+## A New Device Mapper Target

+This Linux kernel module implements `dm-jindisk`, a new Linux [device mapper](https://docs.kernel.org/admin-guide/device-mapper/index.html) target that adds JinDisk as a new type of secure block devices to Linux.

+In a nut shell, a device mapper target provides a class of virtual block devices with some unique functionalities, including security enhancement.
+For example, there are various kinds of secure virtual block devices provided by device mapper targets, including `dm-crypt`, `dm-integrity`, and `dm-verity`.
+Although `dm-jindisk` is late to join the party, it is unique in its strong security protection against TEE adversaries.

 ## Build Instructions

 JinDisk is developed and tested with Linux kernel v5.15.x, later version may also work.
 Since JinDisk is an external module, to build and install JinDisk, you must have a prebuilt kernel available that contains the configuration and header files used in the build.
-Also, the kernel must have been built with modules enabled.

 ### Prepare Kernel Development Environment